-17.1 It is a requirement that employees abide by all regulations outlined for the given locality eg. alcohol management plans.
+- 17.1 It is a requirement that employees abide by all regulations outlined for the given locality (e.g. alcohol management plans). - 18.
+Adjustment of allowances set out in Schedule B of this directive - 18.1 Other than special allowance

-SCHEDULE B